misiektoja/instagram_monitor/docs/configuration.md

 NTFY_ACCESS_TOKEN="tk_your_ntfy_access_token"
 ```

-By default the tool will auto-search for dotenv file named `.env` in current directory and then upward from it.
+By default the tool auto-searches for a dotenv file named `.env` in the current directory then upward from it.

 You can specify a custom file with `DOTENV_FILE` or `--env-file` flag: